quigley-c/drag/README.md

 To run TDRG you'll need to make sure you have [python]( https://www.python.org/downloads/) installed on your PC.

-To run the tool first clone the github repository via ssh or https.
+First, clone the github repository via ssh or https.
 The link to do so can be found at the top of the repository page.
 To clone from the command line (linux / unix) use the `git` command as follows: